Predictive Communications for Low-Altitude Networks: Layered Predictive Communication Framework

 \subsection{The Large-Scale Strategic Layer}

-The strategic layer, operating at the apex of the hierarchy, performs long-term, network-wide path reservation.
-This centralized function is critical, as only this layer possesses the global, long-horizon view necessary to optimize end-to-end routes, a task beyond the localized scope of lower echelons.
-While its predictive model is statistically coarse, it effectively establishes robust, high-level directives.
-The architecture is designed to dynamically refine this initial imprecision through the more agile tactical and reactive layers below.
-As illustrated in Fig.~\ref{fig:framework}(b), the strategic layer translates global mission requirements into reserved paths using the global spatio-temporal channel graph, which serves as a foundational strategic directive for the entire network.
+The strategic layer performs long-term, network-wide path reservation.
+Operating at the apex of the hierarchy, it leverages a global, long-horizon predictive view to optimize end-to-end routes, a task impossible for lower echelons with only localized information.
+While its predictive model is statistically coarse, it is uniquely capable of establishing robust, high-level directives for the entire network.
+For example, as illustrated in Fig.~\ref{fig:framework}(b), the strategic layer translates global mission requirements into reserved paths using the global spatio-temporal channel graph. {By incorporating threat intelligence into the planning process, the strategic layer can steer entire data flows around known jamming zones or regions with high interception risk, explicitly trading off path length for improved security.}